 The estimated cost for producing an audiobook on ACX is $200-$400 per finished hour.
 That means your audiobook project that is 5 hours long will cost somewhere between $1,000 and $2,000.

-ACX has a program that allows you to bypass that upfront cost and pay your narrator from your royalty share.
+Since this cost could present a huge barrier to first-time audiobook creators, ACX has a program that allows you to bypass that upfront cost.
+Instead, you pay your narrator from your royalty share.

-This option is only available if you agree to exclusive ACX distribution, and it’ll be an important consideration for the next step in selling your audiobook – pricing it.
+Keep in mind that this option is only available if you agree to exclusive ACX distribution.
+It’ll be an important consideration for the next step in selling your audiobook: pricing it.

 Decide on a price for your audiobook